Symplectic and K\"ahler structures on $\mathbb CP^1$-bundles over $\mathbb CP^2$

-Recall that by Theorem \ref{diffeothm} there is a diffeomorphism $\Phi:\PP(V)\to \M$ that respects the homotopy type of the almost complex structure, where $V$ is a bundle with $c_1(V)=-1$, $c_2(V)=-1$.
+Recall that by Theorem \ref{diffeothm} there is a diffeomorphism $\Phi:\PP(V)\to \M$ that respects the homotopy type of the almost complex structure, where $V$ is a rank $2$ holomorphic bundle with $c_1(V)=-1$, $c_2(V)=-1$.
 Since $4c_2(V)-c_1(V)^2=-5<27$, we can apply Theorem \ref{kahlerbundle} to the K\"ahler manifold $(\PP(V),\Phi^*(g), \Phi^*(\OM))$.
-According to Theorem \ref{kahlerbundle} this K\"ahler manifold is isomorphic to the projecivisation of a certain holomorphic rank two bundle $E$ with $c_1(E)=-1$, $c_2(E)=-1$.
+According to Theorem \ref{kahlerbundle} this K\"ahler manifold is biholomorphic to the projectivisation of a holomorphic rank two bundle $E$ with $c_1(E)=-1$, $c_2(E)=-1$.

-By Corollary \ref{badline} 1), there is a line $L \subset \mathbb CP^2$ over which $E$ splits as $\mathcal{O}(n) \oplus \mathcal{O}(-1-n)$, where $n \geq 2$.
-Let $S\subset \PP(E)$ be the complex curve given by Corollary \ref{badline} 2).
+By Corollary \ref{badline} (1), there is a line $L \subset \mathbb CP^2$ over which $E$ splits as $\mathcal{O}(n) \oplus \mathcal{O}(-1-n)$, where $n \geq 2$.
+Let $S\subset \PP(E)$ be the complex curve given by Corollary \ref{badline} (2).
 Since $\Phi^*(\OM)$ is K\"ahler, its integral over $S$ is positive, and using Equation (\ref{threeintegrals}) we get

 Hence, we have finally that $\lambda_{2}>2\lambda_{1}.$ \end{proof}

 \begin{remark} \normalfont It is a curious coincidence that Theorem \ref{newmain} implies that $(\M,\omega_{1,2})$ does not have any compatible K\"{a}hler metric.
 The symplectic form $\omega_{1,2}$ is the original symplectic form constructed by Tolman in \cite[Lemma 4.1]{To1}. \end{remark}